hn-iiitd/CO_project/README.md

 <pre>
-This is the CO project work.
-assembler.py is the main assembler file.
+This is the CO project work done in python language. assembler.py is the main assembler file.
 Change the input file name to file =  "input_file_name.txt" change the output file name to out = open("output_file_name.txt","w")